feldera/feldera/docs/sql/json.md

 A value of type `VARIANT` that stores a `MAP` can be converted to a user-defined type.
-Each name of a field of the user-defined type is used as to index into the map.
+Each name of a field of the user-defined type is used as an index into the map.
+If a field is missing in the map and the corresponding field of the struct gets the `NULL` value.
+Fields in the map that do not correspond to the struct field names are ignored.
+The user-defined structure field names are case-sensitive, according to the compiler flag `--unquotedCasing`.

 :::note